arunapiravi/theJavaSuite/README.md

 number of items get updated with prepends, the last (exp-ratio) number of set items are set with an expiration time, and a new set of items are added, indicated by the add-count.

+- Current design: all operations on buckets - sequential
 - Specify test cluster-ops information in test.properties
 - make compile : To compile the program
 - make run : To execute the program